ABRS+ on expanding services to support livery yards

 As part of the membership expansion, the ABRS+ consulted its members and potential members.
 Since, the association has rebranded, reviewed and improved its existing member propositions for riding establishments and revamped the website.

-ABRS+ membership now offers better benefits from before, including assistance to the Equestrian Employers Association- offering employment, health and safety guidance, and LiveryList, a livery yard directory and resource for yard owners.
-As well as this, there are discounts available on many equestrian services and products.
-Free welfare, legal and health, and safety advice from equestrian specialists are also available.
+ABRS+ membership now offers better benefits than before, including assistance to the Equestrian Employers Association, which offers employment, health, and safety guidance, and LiveryList, a livery yard directory and resource for yard owners.
+In addition, discounts are available on many equestrian services and products.
+Free welfare, legal, health, and safety advice from equestrian specialists is also available.

-Whatever the equine establishment, there is support available to get the paperwork in order, with assistance to help understand the business’s needs.
+Whatever the equine establishment, support is available to get the paperwork in order and to help understand the business’s needs.

 Peace of Mind